Learn how to make a Tangled Pinata and save a ton of money. It is so easy and turns out great.

 - Put two holes for the twine to hold the rope that you will use to pull the pinata so the children can hit it.
 There should be two holes on each side and string it through and tie it.

 It needs to be strong enough to support the rope.
 Once you have your twine or yarn in place, use the Packing tape to close the flaps on your box.

 - Cut a slit into the side of the box.
 Make 2 more slits on top of the box so that you have a portion to lift up to insert the candy.

 Step 4: Glue Tissue on the front of your box.

-Then move to the next corner and repeat till you have all the corners completed.
-You can use your Plate or Balloon as a guide to see how far down you would like to go down for your corners.
+- Finally, move to the next corner and repeat till you have all the corners completed.
+You can use your Plate or Balloon as a guide to see how far down you would like to go for your corners.

 Step 5: Repeat on the backside

 - When you start on the back of your Pinata, you will start on the top.
 Keep rotating the colors all the way to the bottom of the pinata.